Michelangelo367/SampSimu/README.md

 Sampling steps for generating $n$ samples:

 ~~~
-For i < n:
+For i <= n:
+    For j <= R:
 		1. build the cumulative distribution of the random variable (CDF)
 		2. draw a random number from [0,1] interval = r
-	3. find the value of the random variable for r using the CDF
+		3. find the value of the random variable for r using the CDF of jth random variable
 ~~~

 ======================================